AtoVproject MMx2 - DIY kit

 Start by chaining the two modules.

 To chain two modules, connect the provided 3-pin cable from the OUT header of the first MM to the IN header of the second MM.
-Each wire of the cable has a different color; make sure to match the colons on the top of both sides.
+Each wire of the cable has a different color; make sure to match the colors on the top of both sides.

 Connect both modules to your Eurorack power supply.